flinksey/100-Days-of-Code/log.md

 **Thoughts**: Today was fun, because I learned that you can calculate dissimilarity in data, which is really cool!
 I also continued learning about data visualization.
 It's taking me a while to grasp the concepts, but it's great to be learning something new.

+### Day 18: September 4, 2020

+**Today's Progress**: Created a new repo for my assignments in data sciences courses.
+Continued working on said courses, as well as strategizing for progress on the grid game.

+**Thoughts**: It was dope to learn about projects here on GitHub, considering I'm very new to using it.
+I'm removing the projected end date from the grid game plan because I've realized that there's more I can do with it, even if I don't do everything all at once or even within the year.
+But it would be a good start.